jdmonin/JSettlers2/doc/Readme.developer.md

 ## Game rules, Game Options

-Game rules and actions are controlled through Game Options (class `SOCGameOption`; see SOCGameOptions.initAllOptions javadoc for a list).
+Game rules and actions are controlled through Game Options (class `SOCGameOption`; see SOCGameOptionSet.getAllKnownOptions javadoc for a list).
 Options have types (bool, enum, etc) and flags for their properties ("hidden internal option", "drop if not set", etc).
 All scenario-related game option keynames start with `_SC_` and provide special rules/behaviors for the scenario.

-If you're developing a change to the game rules or behavior, see SOCGameOption.initAllOptions javadoc for how to add a Game Option.
+If you're developing a change to the game rules or behavior, see SOCGameOptionSet.getAllKnownOptions javadoc for how to add a Game Option.

 For quick tests or prototyping, including third-party bots/AI development, there are a few predefined but unused game options available:
 `_EXT_BOT`, `_EXT_CLI`, and `_EXT_GAM`.
-For more info, search this file for those names or see initAllOptions javadoc.
+For more info, search this file for those names or see getAllKnownOptions.

 ### Inactive/activated Game Options: